saule1508/saule1508.github.io/_posts/2019-02-14-build-rpm-with-docker.md

 ```

-For reference (and my future usage !), here is how a spec file looks for one of my rpm looks like
+For reference (and my future usage !), here is how a spec file of one of my rpm looks like:

 ```
 Name: mypackage